This strawberry peach jam is a true taste of summer. Easy to make, with less sugar than your typical jam, it's perfect on toast and so much more.

 This strawberry peach jam is a delicious taste of summer.
 It's a beautiful color and as sweet and fragrant a flavor as you might imagine.
 Easy to make, and easy on the sugar, it's a great way to enjoy those summer fruits that bit longer.

-- 335 g strawberries approx 2 cups halved/quartered - hulled weight
+- 335 g strawberries halved/quartered - hulled weight

-Bring the jam to a simmer, reduce the heat a little and simmer for approximately 15 minutes.
-It should become darker in color and a bit thicker.
-It won't likely fully set (see notes).
+- Bring the jam to a simmer, reduce the heat a little and simmer for approximately 15 minutes.
+After a few minutes once the fruit has softened, mash the fruit a little to break up more (how much is up to you, depending on if you want a smoother or chunkier end jam).
+The jam should become darker in color and a bit thicker.
+It won't likely fully set (see notes) but should take noticeably more time to fill in behind a spatula when you stir.